particle-iot/docs/src/content/reference/device-os/firmware.md

 The `context` parameter is often used if you implement your scanResultCallback in a C++ object.
 You can store the object instance pointer (`this`) in the context.

 The callback is called from the BLE thread.
 It has a smaller stack than the normal loop stack, and you should avoid doing any lengthy operations that block from the callback.
 For example, you should not try to use functions like `Particle.publish()` and you should not use `delay()`.
 You should beware of thread safety issues.
-For example you should use `Log.info()` and instead of `Serial.print` as Serial is not thread-safe.
+For example you should use `Log.info()` and instead of `Serial.print()` as `Serial` is not thread-safe.

-#### stopScanning()
+#### BLE.stopScanning()

-The `stopScanning()` method interrupts a scan() in progress before the end of the timeout.
+The `stopScanning()` method interrupts a `BLE.scan()` in progress before the end of the timeout.
 It's typically called from the scan callback function.

 You might want to do this if you're looking for a specific device - you can stop scanning after you find it instead of waiting until the end of the scan timeout.